 The Muslim holy month of Ramadan follows the lunar calendar and starts 12 days earlier each year.
-In 2014, it will begin around 28 June and finish around 28 July.
+In 2018, it will begin around 15-17 May and finish around 14-16 June.
 (The precise dates are determined by holy men and based on the siting of the moon.
 The start of Ramadan in Essaouira is announced by a siren at sunset the evening before).

-So, for a few years now, Ramadan has fallen during peak tourist season and naturally some travellers are concerned about the implications, particularly as practicing Muslims fast from dawn until dusk during Ramadan.
+So, for a few years now, Ramadan has fallen during peak tourist season and naturally some travellers are concerned about the implications, particularly as practising Muslims fast from dawn until dusk during Ramadan.

 In Essaouira, the tourist cafes will serve food and drink.
 It would be respectful to avoid eating and drinking in plain view of people, eg in the street.
 Contrary to what might be expected, the local cafes are full during Ramadan days – of non-consumers reading their newspapers and catching up with friends.
 It seems that cafe culture is possible sans café!

 Visitors should be aware that there are restrictions on the sale of alcohol (bottle shops are closed, as are most nightclubs).
 However, licensed bars and restaurants will still serve non-Muslims if they choose to stay open at this time.